pravinkumar-subramanian/getting-started-with-FastAPI/README.md

 ## `uvicorn main:app --reload`

 This will start the uvicorn server with **main.py** file as root file and **--reload** automatically reloads when there is a change in files.
 After running this command, you can find the database and schemas created in the database server.
+Also the tables defined in the **models** folder will also be automatically created.
+You can add data into the table manually using **PgAdmin**

 ### Step3: Insert the rootuser into the Users table